Emmy-github-webdev/bookstore-react-redux/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the (https://github.com/Emmy-github-webdev/bookstore-react-redux/issues).
+Feel free to check the [issues page](https://github.com/Emmy-github-webdev/bookstore-react-redux/issues).

 ## Show your support